xbhxnxv/GQE-dissertation/README.md

 automated ESG extraction: BRSR mandates what must be disclosed but not how the table is laid out, so a form designed for standardisation still produces filings no single parser can read.

-## Generative AI

-Parts of this code were written with AI assistance under the University of Birmingham's policy on generative AI in assessed work.
-Every script was executed by the author, every output inspected, and every design decision recorded in the comments checked against the data before being accepted.